 How to Reach Gedong Songo Temple

 On the other hand, taking public transportation to Gedong Songo is a bit trickier.
 It requires multiple transits so it might get confusing.
 Especially for a first-time traveler coming to Indonesia.
 The route going to the temple is Ungaran – Ambarawa – Bandungan.
-Take a public van (elf) from Ungaran that heads to Polin Ambarawa, fare cost Rp10.000.
+Take a public van (elf) from Ungaran that heads to Polin Ambarawa, the fare cost Rp10.000.

 And from Ambarawa the option is to continue with another van Rp3.000 to Bandungan.
 And ride a motorcycle for Rp20.000 to get to the entrance.
-Or from Ambarawa, order a hailing app and choose between motorcycle or car.
+Or from Ambarawa, order a hailing app and choose between a motorcycle or a car.
 The fare starts from Rp20.000-Rp25.000 for a motorcycle.
 And Rp40.000 to Rp50.000 for the car to get to the temple entrance.

 Address & Location

-Gedong Songo Temple including the hot spring located in Darum Village, Krajan, Bandungan district, Semarang, Central Java 50614.
+Gedong Songo Temple including the hot spring located in Darum village, Krajan, Bandungan district, Semarang, Central Java 50614.